GregWoods/gregwoods.github.io/_posts/2015-01-25-snooping-on-live-arduino-serial-communication.md

 ## My Scenario

-I have an Arduino on COM3, and some PC Software which talks to it, called &#8220;PC Lap Counter&#8221; (PCLC) &#8211; it&#8217;s a race management solution for slotcar racing.
+I have an Arduino on COM3, and some PC Software which talks to it, called &#8220;PC Lap Counter&#8221; (PCLC) &#8211; it's a race management solution for slotcar racing.
 PCLC sends race and lap info to the Arduino over the serial connection, but I want to be able to look in on this info as it is happening.

 ### Step 1: Setup the Virtual COM port Pairs